-In all physico-chemical respects the behavior of bacteria and agglutinin resembles the behavior of colloidal mixtures which form an electrically amphoteric colloidal suspension, so that the ions of electrolytes or the electric currents, by discharging them unequally, cause precipitation (Neisser and Friedemann).
-This is well illustrated by the following tables.
+In all physico-chemical respects the behavior of bacteria and agglutinin resembles the behavior of colloidal mixtures which form an electrically amphoteric colloidal suspension, so that the ions of electrolytesor the electric currents cause precipitation by discharging them (Neisser and Friedemann).43 50 This is well illustrated by the tables on page 158.
 The first shows how the sensitization of a gum mastic solution by a minute quantity of gelatin renders it readily precipitable by very small amounts of NaCl, just as bacteria sensitized by agglutinin are flocculated by the small quantity of salt present in the suspension.
 The second table illustrates the similarity of the zone phenomenon in simple colloidal reactions with that seen in agglutination and precipitation tests when an excess of antigen fails to produce reactions which are given by weaker concentrations.